zufarrizal/Youtube-Full-Cinema/README.md

 - Default view disables the Full Cinema layout and returns YouTube to its normal page layout.
 - Opening another video resets the automatic theater-mode attempt.

-For live streams, the live chat area is hidden while Full Cinema is active.
+For live streams, the extension clicks YouTube's own live chat collapse control once, so the chat panel closes using YouTube's native behavior.

 ## How It Works